cloud-gov/s3-simple-resource/README.md

     access_key_id: {{aws-access-key}}
     secret_access_key: {{aws-secret-key}}
     bucket: {{aws-bucket}}
+    filter: <optional, see note below>
 jobs:
 - name: <job name>
   plan:
   - <some Resource or Task that outputs files>
   - put: <resource name>
 ```

+The `filter` parameter defines a filter for files that will be synced with S3.
+Leaving it out will sync the working directory.
+A few examples:

+* Setting it to `results/*` will only sync the contents of the `results` directory.

+* Setting it to `*.json` will sync all JSON files in the root directory.

 See [the instructions for getting your AWS credentials](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html#cli-signup), then pass them and the bucket name in as [parameters](http://concourse.ci/fly-set-pipeline.html#section_parameters).